Technical health

 Yes.
 Local review can cover GBP alignment, NAP consistency, service pages, schema, reviews, and website conversion paths.

-The final format needs Mandie approval, but the page should promise clear priorities, risk notes, and recommended next steps rather than vague advice.
+You receive clear priorities, risk notes, and recommended next steps rather than vague advice.

 Start with the free WordPress audit or the contact form if the question is already specific and advisory.